Injuries: If you suffered one of the following injuries after receiving a Stryker hip replacement, you may have a claim for compensation:

 Though the more recent Stryker recall was meant to help prevent more patients from being harmed, critics say the company didn’t disclose enough information to government agencies and the public about the possible reasons for the reported unexpected failure rates.

 According to recent lawsuits, Stryker should have known that several key design choices were found to put patients at risk for severe complications.

 It’s crucial to learn more about your legal options as soon as possible.
 If you had serious complications from a recalled artificial hip component and need to / needed to have revision surgery much earlier than expected, you may be entitled to receive considerable compensation for any pain, suffering, and loss you endured as a result of a “defective” implant.

 But your potential claim may be time-restrained by your state’s “statute of limitations,” a period of time in which you’re permitted to take legal action regarding a particular event.
-If you wait too long to file a lawsuit, your case could be dismissed outright for exceeding the SoL before it even gets a chance at trial.
-You can look up your state’s SoL for product liability lawsuits on the state law chart in Nolo’s legal encyclopedia.
+If you wait too long to file a lawsuit, your case could be dismissed outright for exceeding the statute of limitations before it even gets a chance at trial.
+You can look up your state’s law for product liability claims at Nolo’s legal encyclopedia.

 Indeed, many patients may be suffering from design-related hip replacement failure without knowing it.
 Anyone who was implanted with a recalled hip component and is suffering from unexpected complications or adverse symptoms should check with a doctor as soon as possible to find out if these could be related to the hip replacement.

 Yes, if you want to ensure your case has a good chance of being resolved favorably.